holli/adsense_crawler_for_private/README.md

 ### Testing your own stuff

 You can test your filters by setting cookie in the same way as in AdsenseCrawlerLoginController#login .

+If you have enabled ip_ranges option you have to make sure that the ip that tests use is enabled for crawlers.

 ```
 test "here would be a test for logged crawler"
   # Dummy login for crawler
   cookies.signed[AdsenseCrawlerForPrivate.cookie_name] = AdsenseCrawlerForPrivate.cookie_hash("crawler name str", "127.0.0.1")

+  # Also make sure that
   #Normal test in here
   get :index
   assert_response :success